 Cybersecurity Incident Prevention

 Ideally, an organisation never faces a cybersecurity incident.
 While no cyber-defences are 100% secure, an organisation can take necessary precautions to avoid becoming a targeted victim.
-All administrators understand the basics: A firewall protects from outside traffic, use identity management and access controls, and use physical security to protect assets.
+All administrators understand the basics: A firewall protects from outside traffic, identity management and access controls prevent threats and unauthorised access, and physical security safeguards assets.
 What some administrators fail to implement is monitoring and intrusion detection.

 Network monitoring, cloud security monitoring, and intrusion detection alert administrators to a potential attack.
-To avoid false positives, the alert generally goes to an analyst for further review.
-Too many false positives lead to analyst exhaustion, meaning a potential true threat could be overlooked from all the false positive alerts.
+The alert typically goes to an analyst for further review to avoid false positives.
+Too many false positives lead to analyst exhaustion, meaning the many false positive alerts could detract from a potential genuine threat.
 Monitoring should be as precise as possible so that analysts can handle a breach as quickly as possible.

-Intrusion detection tools are a component in monitoring.
+Intrusion detection tools are a component of monitoring.
 Monitoring tools log incidents, and intrusion detection with artificial intelligence determines if an attack is occurring.
-If the intrusion is persistent, an attacker could have access to the network for months.
-Attackers will sometimes exfiltrate data slowly to avoid detection, which is why it’s important to keep monitoring on any sensitive data based on benchmark access requests and any unusual authorisation attempts.
+If the intrusion is persistent, an attacker could access the network for months.
+Attackers will sometimes exfiltrate data slowly to avoid detection, so it’s important to keep monitoring sensitive data based on benchmark access requests and any unusual authorisation attempts.

-Even with the right prevention tools in place, organisations should always review an incident response plan every year to ensure it contains accurate documentation and information.
-An incident response plan is critical for the success of the company, and it can save millions in legal fees, reparations to customers, and data loss.
+Even when armed with the right prevention tool, organisations should review an incident response plan annually to ensure it contains accurate documentation and information.
+An incident response plan is critical for the company’s success, and it can save millions in legal fees, reparations to customers, and data loss.